Fishers COVID-19 FAQs

 How can I pay my ticket?

 You may still pay your ticket online if your violation does not require you to appear in Court, or you may mail payment in the form of cashier’s check or money order.
 Personal checks are not accepted.
-In-person payments at City Hall can only be paid by exact cash, cashier’s check, or money order at this time.
+In-person payments at City Services can only be paid by exact cash, cashier’s check, or money order at this time.

 Local Businesses & Service Providers